janjusti/dppa/docs/report-exp.md

 #### `PossibleAminos`

 Percentage values dictionary showing the proportion of each amino acid on `ColNum`.
-Only recognized amino acids are listed in `PossibleAminos`; gaps and unidentified amino acids are also considered, but not shown (see `alerts` instead).
+Only recognized amino acids are listed in `PossibleAminos`; gaps and unidentified amino acids are also considered into proportion, but not shown (see `alerts` instead).

 #### `PossiblePols`